 - not sharing needles or drug paraphernalia

-- discussing possible use of pre-exposure medications with sex partners who are HIV negative
+- discussing the possible use of pre-exposure medications with sex partners who have not tested positive

+One negative test result may not guarantee that HIV is not present.
 Both the Home Access HIV-1 Test System and the OraQuick HIV test kit are based on measuring antibodies to HIV.
-After individuals have been exposed to HIV, it takes time for the body to develop enough antibodies to the infection to show up on a test.
+After exposure to HIV, it takes time for the body to develop enough antibodies to the infection to show up on a test.

 This time period is referred to as the window before seroconversion.
 Seroconversion can take up to 6 months.
-When people could have been exposed to HIV within 3 months of a negative HIV test, it is recommended that they get tested again in 3 months.
+If exposure may have taken place within 3 months of a negative HIV test, further testing is recommended in 3 months.

-Regardless of the results obtained from an HIV test kit, it is important for individuals to practice safe sex until they can be completely certain both they and their partners are HIV negative.
+Regardless of the results obtained from an HIV test kit, it is important to remember that safe sex practices, such as the use of a condom, can help prevent a range of sexually transmitted diseases.